“Stop eating sugar and dairy.”

 We probably all know that sugar is bad for us.
 We deem it as a treat food and naturally try to limit the amount we consume to prevent gaining weight.
 But what you might not know is how much sugar can be found in everyday food items.

-When I first starting cutting sugar out of my diet a few months ago; I was shocked to find it hidden in food that I deemed healthy.
+When I first started cutting sugar out of my diet a few months ago; I was shocked to find it hidden in food that I deemed healthy.
 I’ve never wanted to be that person that reads the back of a food label to check the calories and ingredients.
 But when you are intentionally trying to cut something out of your diet; you have to check.

 It was at this point I started to find it everywhere.
 It was in healthy snack bars, bliss balls, my favourite granolas and even my savoury snacks.
 More worryingly sugar appeared highest in most of the labels I read; meaning it was the largest ingredient.